KarelKubat/fe/README.txt

   "mysecretfile.txt", then you can always use flag -t:
       fe -t mysecretfile  grep amazon mysecretfile.txt

-- Your favorite LAMP application uses a configuration file, say /opt/app/etc/app.config.
-That file has sensitive information in it, for example database connectivity usernames and passwords.
-You don't want the file to be plain-text visible.
-But, your PHP app needs to access it.
-To start up your app, you type: fe -t /opt/app/etc/app.config  apachectl start Again, all processes that are started by fe will perceive the targeted configuration file as plaintext (so, apachectl, hence httpd, hence mod_php that runs in Apache).
-Here by the way you need to tell fe what the target file is; there's no way fe could guess from "apachectl start" that "/opt/app/etc/app.config" is an encryption target.

 - You want to start an entire new shell on top of fe's encryption layer, so that the encrypted file $HOME/etc/mysecretfile.txt appears unencrypted to all stacked processes, while in fact it's in